-PLUS: Teachers – When you book a Virtual Field Trip, you get a membership to Ogden Museum!Request a Virtual Tour
+PLUS: Teachers – When you book a Virtual Field Trip, you get a FREE membership to Ogden Museum!Request a Virtual Tour

 School and Summer Camp Group Fees